alamehan/nice-list/README.md

   * [Skill Share](https://www.skillshare.com/) - Learning platform with online classes taught by the world's best practitioners.
   * [Plural Sight](https://www.pluralsight.com/) - Gives you confidence you have the skills you need to execute your technology strategy.
   * [Treehouse](https://teamtreehouse.com/) - Learn to code, gain a new skill, get a new job.
 Whatever your goal — we'll get you there.
   * [Codecademy](https://www.codecademy.com/) - Learn the technical skills you need for the job you want.
+An online interactive platform.

 * Discover Documents
   * [Internet Archive](https://archive.org/) - Digital library offering free universal access to books, movies & music.